Discipline vs Control — What’s the Difference?

 Discipline is training.

-It prepares someone to act well on their own.
+It prepares a person to act well on his own.

 It builds internal structure.

-When discipline works, fewer corrections are needed over time.
-The person begins to regulate themselves.
+When discipline works, fewer corrections are needed over time because the person begins to regulate himself.

 Discipline aims at independence.